Multiple Orgasms - How To Have One, Tips, Secrets

 There are a lot of perks to being a woman.
 We smell better than men, our clothes are way cuter, and, of course, we have the potential to have multiple orgasms.
 At least, that’s what we’re told.
 The truth is, for most women, multiple orgasms are more of a myth than a reality.

 But, according to doctors, there’s no scientific reason that all women can’t achieve that coveted double O. “By the nature of the female anatomy, all women should have the capability of having them.
-But, to experience it depends very much on the situation,” says Michael Krychman, MD, certified sexual counselor and sexual-medicine gynecologist.
+But, to experience it depends very much on the situation,” says Michael Krychman, MD, certified sexual counsellor and sexual-medicine gynaecologist.

 Advertisement